shri-varsha1212/AI-ML-Journey/README.md

 Hi!
 I'm Shri Varsha, a Biomedical Engineering graduate transitioning into AI & Machine Learning.

 ## My Goal
-To become a Healthcare AI Engineer by building real-world projects in:
+To become a  AI Engineer by building real-world projects in:
 - Python
 - SQL
 - Data Science